vikasverma1077/manifold_mixup/semi-supervised/README.md

 ### Data Preprocessing

-Run the script python cifar10_zca.py to compute and save the ZCA for CIFAR10 in the folder ../data/cifar10/
+The precomputed zca files are in ../data/cifar10/ .
+You can compute it yourself also by running the script python cifar10_zca.py to compute and save the ZCA for CIFAR10 in the folder ../data/cifar10/

 ## For running Semi-supervised Manifold mixup for Cifar10